kelvinchufei/testrepo/README.md

 # testrepo
-This is a list of activist funds
+This is a demonstration of how the Python class works.